crystalice-dev/ZAIRE/BT-MCU/README.md

 (See the README.md file in the upper level for more information.)

-This is the FIRMWARE uses esp-idf MASTER (5.5v at the time).
+This FIRMWARE uses esp-idf MASTER (5.5v at the time).</br>
+This FIRMWARE has been tailored for ESP32 3.3V WROOM.</br>

 ## FIRMWARE contents
 *BLUETOOTH CLASSIC -> A2DP with AVR Controller for AUDIO CONTROL.
 (PLAY/PAUSE; NEXT; PREVIOUS).</br>